 |Pro-forma earnings (A-B)||32,835||47,327|

 - The company has excluded the non-operating income from its pro-forma earnings figure due to its non-recurring nature.
-The company can earn a discount due to higher-order on procurements or settlement claims with vendors, etc.
+Companies can earn a discount due to higher-order on procurements or settlement claims with vendors, etc.

 - The company has added $ 1350 million on a net basis to the employee cost on the submission that the number of employees will increase in the near future.

-- It has excluded $ 850 million stock compensation using the assumption these are non-recurring in nature.
+- It has excluded $ 850 million in stock compensation, assuming that these are non-recurring.